sbhave77/lanyon/_posts/2018-04-18-what-does-corr-coeff-mean.md

 ---
 layout: post
-title: Difference between $\beta$, $r$, $r^2$ in computing Pearson and Spearman correlation
+title: Difference between slope, r and r^2 in computing Pearson and Spearman correlation
 category: ep
 ---

 Recently, I was working on an exploratory analysis to identify environmental and socioeconomic variables that are most correlated with disease prevalences on a population scale across different US cities.
-Before blindly computing these values, I wanted to get a deeper understanding of the assumptions behind computing a [Pearson correlation](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) and also remind myself of the relationship between $\beta$, $r$ and $r^2$ in simple linear regression.
+Before blindly computing these values, I wanted to get a deeper understanding of the assumptions behind computing a [Pearson correlation](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) and also remind myself of the relationship between $$\beta$$, $$r$$ and $$r^2$$ in simple linear regression.
 Furthermore, I wanted to explore exactly what this means in the context of Spearman correlates as well.

-First of all, what is a Pearson correlation ($r$)?
+First of all, what is a Pearson correlation ($$r$$)?

 In simple terms, it is a metric between -1 and 1 to measure the **linear** correlation.